 - The impact on the children you have worked with

-Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made in collaboration with families using the library, it’s up to you.
-You can find more information on entering in the Submission Guide for Public Libraries.
+Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made in collaboration with families using the library – it’s up to you!

-If your library participated in the Reading Challenge 2018-19, your key contact can opt-in to this year's challenge quickly and easily.
+If your library has participated in the Reading Challenge before, your key contact can opt-in to this year's challenge quickly and easily.
 Just log in to your account and select yes when prompted to confirm you want to take part again.